The Born Losers: Plot

 Vicky Barrington, a bikini-clad damsel-in-distress, is twice abducted and abused by the gang.
 The first time, she goes along with the idea of being a biker mama if she can get drugs from her bike to take as a way to sneak up on a biker to knock him out and flee.
 Her supposed plan of ditching her bike to flee on foot results in her being caught and raped to the point where she is put in hospital.
 The second time, the bikers steal a cop car and try to steal her from the hideout after she agrees to testify for the trial.
-Her attempted escape has her run into Billy, who takes a swing at the bikers and takes Vicky to his location on her bike; she is spooked enough to not testify.
+Her attempted escape has her run into Billy, who takes a swing at the bikers and takes Vicky to his location on her bike; she is spooked enough not to testify.
 The gang comes back to his place when the two are out for lunch and steal his money.
 Little by little, the other victims are spooked out by the bikers and ineffective sheriffs.
 In the night, Billy drives out to see the bikers to talk to their leader about his stolen money.
 He gives them until tomorrow to get it back before leaving.
 The next day, the bikers confront the two at a gas station.
 Billy fights Gangrene and beats him before getting some of the money back and taking one of their bikes.
-Danny offers Vicky to serve as the sexually compliant "biker mama" the easy way rather than being there by force, which she declines.
+Danny offers Vicky the chance to serve as the sexually compliant "biker mama" the easy way rather than being there by force, which she declines.
 The gang comes to the hideout to ask them to see Danny by their hideout, which reveals they have kidnapped one of the rape victims.
 The dad tries to intervene, but he fails.
-Billy is hit from behind with a tire iron and beaten after trying to distract long enough for Vicky to escape, but each fail.
+Billy is hit from behind with a tire iron and beaten after trying to distract long enough for Vicky to escape, but both fail.
 It is then that Vicky agrees to be a biker mama to get them to let go of Billy.